thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

 That means those handlers supplied to `then` or `catch` call \(in the example above\) would NOT be called in the same call stack as then `then` or `catch` function.

+Why?
+Because The ECMA 2015 spec declares that promises must not fire their resolution/rejection function on the same turn of the event loop that they are created on.
+This is very important because it eliminates the possibility of execution order varying and resulting in indeterminate outcomes.

 ## Common Mistakes